-Diversity and volunteering
+Inclusion and Diversity in volunteering

-Benefits of a diverse team
+Benefits of a diverse volunteer team

 Though volunteers themselves are not covered by equal opportunities legislation it is in your organisations’ interest to take equal opportunities and diversity seriously.